February 07, 2020

 The gut-wrenching feeling that you don’t belong and will fail is totally good for you.
 Hear us out!

-Imposter syndrome tells you aren’t able enough or informed enough to do something.
+Impostor syndrome tells you aren’t able enough or informed enough to do something.
 Yes, this narrative is usually a dirty lie.
 But regardless of how ready you are now, feeling ill-prepared can motivate you to get better.
 Maybe you take a class or practice interviewing or ask a trusted friend for help.
 No matter what you choose, you’re challenging yourself to improve.
 You were always great—but now you’re amazing.

 When we all feel like frauds